NATIONAL PLAN FOR VACATION DAY

 National Plan for Vacation Day, on the last Tuesday in January, reminds us to plan our vacation at the start of the year for the rest of the year.
 The early bird gets to pack their bags and fly away to a little fun and relaxation!

-With the frigid temperatures and growing snow piles, it’s easy to start daydreaming of sunny skies, sand castles, and the vacation days to come.
+With the frigid temperatures and growing snow piles, it’s easy to start daydreaming of sunny skies.
+Who else is dreaming of sandcastles and the vacation days to come?
 But, for many Americans, those vacation dreams turn out to be just that: a dream.

 Each year, Americans leave more than 600 million vacation days unused.
 Our work martyr attitudes combined with a culture of silence in the workplace is keeping workers at their desks instead of using their time off.